 Colon Cancer Screening

-Gastroenterologists are experts on the colon and provide colorectal cancer screening at the endoscopy center located at the Fayetteville Diagnostic Clinic.
-Colorectal cancer is the second leading cause of cancer deaths in both men and women in the U.S. Yet if discovered early, it can be up to 90% curable.
-More information on screening and procedures
+Gastroenterologists are experts on the colon and provide colorectal cancer screening at the North Hills Endoscopy Center located within Fayetteville Diagnostic Clinic.
+Colorectal cancer is the second leading cause of cancer deaths in both men and women in the United States.
+Yet if discovered early, it can be up to 90% curable.

 After Hours Care